github/explore/topics/support/index.md

 ---
-aliases: publishing
+aliases: ticketing, helpdesk
-display_name: Publishing
+display_name: Support
-short_description: Get your site ready for production so you can get the word out.
+short_description: Get your team and customers the help they need.
-topic: publishing
+topic: support

 ---
-Get your site ready for production so you can get the word out.
+Get your team and customers the help they need.